Welcome to Year 5

 P.E.

-P.E. kit will be required, which should include non-logo jogging bottoms or shorts, plain jumper/hoodie, a white t-shirt and trainers.
+P.E. kit will be required every Tuesday and Thursday, which should include non-logo jogging bottoms or shorts, plain jumper/hoodie, a white t-shirt and trainers.
 We recommend bringing a carrier bag too as trainers may get muddy and covered in grass.
 Please ensure all P.E. kits are named and in school on the day that your child has P.E.

 English